shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 - Date and time information in your local timezone
 - Link to the contest page

+## Message Channels

+The bot handles message destinations intelligently:

+- **Scheduled Reminders**: All automatic reminders (1 day, 6 hours, 30 minutes before contests) and daily scheduled checks are sent to the channel specified by `DISCORD_CHANNEL_ID` in your .env file.
+- **Command Responses**: When users run commands like `!contests`, `!today`, or `!tomorrow`, the responses are sent to the same channel where the command was issued.
+This allows users to use commands in any channel while keeping scheduled announcements centralized.

 ## Setup

 ### Creating a Discord Bot